The Polar Ice Museum :: From Greenland to South Baltimore

 Significance

-Scientists emphasize that solving climate change requires broad public engagement, yet the abstract nature of climate data often fails to resonate with non-expert audiences.
-Additionally, the average person perceives what’s going on in the Arctic to be too far away to affect them personally.
+Scientists emphasize that solving climate change requires broad public engagement, yet the abstract nature of climate data often fails to resonate with non-scientists.
+Additionally, the average person perceives the arctic as too distant to affect them personally.

 Project Description